mindwebs/hf2020_cards/README.md

 ## Who is this repository for?

-This is a beginner firendly repository.
+This is a beginner friendly repository.
 You can start your Hacktoberfest journey with this repository.
 Here you will be your own card & page as a markdown file and it will be shown in the hosted version of this app.

 ## How to Contribute